funcool/promesa/doc/promises.md

 ## Composition

-Promse exposes a set of helpers and syntactic abstractions (macros) for facilitate working with compositions of asynchronous computations.
+Promesa exposes a set of helpers and syntactic abstractions (macros) for facilitate working with compositions of asynchronous computations.